elvli/Obsidian/publish/Biblical Studies/Sermon Notes/10192025 - Faithful Hearts, Victorious Battles - Lessons from King Jehoshaphat.md

 Fortify yourself in scripture.
 Remove idols from your life, they will distract you.

 #### Chapter 18
-Jehoshaphat mad the mistake of not seeking God first.
+Jehoshaphat made the mistake of not seeking God first.
 He was induced by Ahab's manipulation after confronting him.

 #### Chapter 19
 Set your heart to seek God.